 Who We Are and What We Do

-The Wranglers are a modern western square dancing club.
-We dance to a variety of music types, everything from pop to traditional country to Broadway musical to contemporary country music, even rock, Motown, techno, and hip-hop.
+The Wranglers are a Modern American square dancing club.
+We dance to a variety of music types, everything from pop to traditional country to Broadway musical to contemporary country music, rock, Motown, techno, and hip-hop.
 Clothing is casual or traditional, and singles and/or couples are welcome.

-We are a fun and active plus level square dance club in North County San Diego.
-We dance at various Poway Unified School District schools on the third Friday or fourth Saturday of the month.
+We are a fun and active square dance club in North County San Diego.
+We dance at various locations in and around the city of Poway usually on the third Friday.

 A Bit of History